Salem police investigating possible home invasion

-SALEM — Police were at the scene of a reported home invasion on Geneva Street Monday morning.
+SALEM — Police were still investigating a reported home invasion on Geneva Street Monday morning.

 Lt.
 Kristian Hanson said the department received a report around 7 a.m. of two or three men entering an apartment there.